Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 ## 🏆 Credits

-Built with insights from professional cinematographers, AI video community feedback, and extensive real-world testing.
+Built with insights from professional cinematographers, AI video community feedback

-**Made with ❤️ for the AI video community**

 *Star this repo if it helps you create amazing videos!* ⭐